TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World-Part-II.md

 ### Stats for Exceptional Members of the Encounter

-#### Bonuses to stats vs. Bonuses to skill and combat rolls on a given stat

-#### Types of Exceptional Members
-If someeone wants to pick more than one type of archetype for the character in question, and there are two bonuses to a given stat than the dice are rolled and the larger of the bonuses are taken.
+If someone wants to pick more than one type of archetype for the character in question, and there are two bonuses to a given stat than the dice are rolled and the larger of the bonuses are taken.
 Bonuses do not stack.
 Example:  Someone wants to be a Giant Leader.
 Giant gives someone 1d3+3 hit dice up the dice chain.
 Leader gives 1d3 increase up the dice chain.
 The Giant 1d3+3 rolls a 1+3 = 4 die increase, while leader grants a 1d3 that rolls a 3.
 The resulting increase in hit dice is 4.

-##### The Leader
+#### The Leader
 A leader of a given group will have the following:

 * Increase Hitdice by 1d3 dice up the dice chain